ojkk371/Deep-learning-for-ENSO-forecasts/README.md

 ![CNN](https://github.com/ojkk371/Deep-learning-for-ENSO-forecasts/blob/master/Image/CNN_forecasts.PNG?raw=true)

 # Transfer learning
 Transfer learning is the idea of overcoming the isolated learning paradigm and utilizing knowledge acquired for one task to solve related ones.

+Transfer learning has several benefits, but the main advantages are saving training time, better performance of neural networks (in most cases), and not needing a lot of data